-The most elite swimmers shred the water and they look so smooth and seamless when they do it.
-Have you ever watched one of these people race and they barely move the water around them because of the slice through, especially with freestyle, only the water in front of them.
-It’s almost as much an act of beauty as it is an act of extreme style, discipline, and athletic skill.
+Elite swimmers shred the water and look so smooth and seamless when they do it.
+Have you ever watched one of these athletes race?
+They barely move the water around them, instead slicing through it like a hot knife through butter.
+It’s as much an act of beauty as it is an act of extreme style, discipline, and athletic skill.

-Now here is the difference between them and most the rest of us.
+Now here is the difference between them and most the rest of us; they're world class swimmers and we're probably not!
 Our body position isn’t going to be effortlessly high on the water smoothly cutting through it in a nice, neat straight line.
 You know what?
-That is ok because unless you are an elite, this ability isn’t something you are born with.
-It requires practice, constantly adjusting and training.
+That is ok because unless you are an elite swimmer, this ability isn’t something you are born with.
+It requires practice, coaching, and training.
 One of the ways you can train to be on the trajectory of learning how to be this clean, fast and efficient in the water is through the use of fin training.

 The buoyancy of fins and the acceleration they can provide can help you zone in and spend time on the details of your stroke.
 Because the majority of your propulsion comes from your upper body, this is where most of your training concentration should be focused.
 The fins themselves help your ankle flexibility which is an added bonus that we already discussed, but useful to reiterate.
 The fins will help give you that extra boost you need on the back to progress you to a more streamline position overall.
 The more streamlined you can be the faster and stronger your upper body will become and the more your natural abilities as a swimmer can improve.

-Another factor we made sure to consider in our evaluation criteria is the longevity of the fins and the initial investment made. s with many things in life, you get what you pay for and when you are looking for high-performing swimming fins for competition or training and workouts, the better they are made the better they perform.
+Another factor we made sure to consider in our evaluation criteria is the longevity of the fins and the initial investment made.
+As with so many things in life, you get what you pay for, and when you are looking for high-performing swimming fins for competition or training and workouts, the better they are made the better they perform.

 If you just need fins for casual swimming and workouts then a cheaper pair may be right for you.
 However, for intense workouts and competitive swimming, the highest quality and design is usually required, and this can be a higher initial investment when purchasing.
 In almost all cases, buying high-quality fins in a good investment because they last, deliver the results you want, perform well time and time again, and cut down on your need to buy replacement fins all the time.